Jake Fraley Player Props: Reds vs. Rays

 Jake Fraley At The Plate

-- Fraley has two doubles, a home run and eight walks while hitting .282.
+- Fraley is batting .262 with two doubles, a home run and nine walks.

-- Among qualifying hitters in baseball, he ranks 70th in batting average, 47th in on-base percentage, and 103rd in slugging.

-- Fraley has driven in a run in six games this season (46.2%), including two games with multiple runs batted in.
+- Fraley has driven in a run in six games this year (42.9%), including two games with multiple runs batted in.

-- He has scored in three games this year (23.1%), but has had no multi-run games.
+- He has scored in four games this season (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.